opdev1004/op-blogger-themes/README.md

 Q: Image doesn't fit into the container.

 A: It is caused by the style that is generated automatically from the post editor.
 Edit post and remove ' style="margin-left: 1em; margin-right: 1em;" ' from the photo.
+Firefox/Chrome's replace extensions are recommended.

 ## License: